 - Bone graft, if required;

-- manufacture and installation of crowns, dentures, bridges, etc.;
+- Manufacture and installation of crowns, dentures and bridges;

 Winning conditions for the use of dental implants